 Vitamin D is another bone-friendly nutrient.
 The best way to get it is from sun exposure.
 But foods like egg yolks, salmon, mackerel, catfish, tuna, sardines, cod liver oil, and mushrooms can boost your levels.
 If a blood test revealed you're deficient in vitamin D, your doctor may recommend a supplement.

 Words ending in ‘itis’ mean inflammation.
 Tendonitis is an inflammation of the tendon.
 And plantar fasciitis describes inflammation on the bottom of your foot.
 Tendonitis is a common injury resulting from overuse or repetitive motions.
 Increasing your mileage in a short period of time or “running through the pain” can cause this injury.

 If you’re suffering from an “itis,” eat the rainbow.
 Antioxidants—inflammation-fighting nutrients—are found in fruits and veggies.
 And, the darker the produce, the higher it is in antioxidants.
 When in doubt, opt for dark leafy greens, rich-colored berries, and vibrant root veggies.

-While you may be hesitant to eat more fat when you’re less active, the good, unsaturated fat can actually combat inflammation.
+You may not want to eat fat when you’re less active.
+But good, unsaturated fat can actually combat inflammation.
 Add olive oil or avocado to your salad and dig into that walnut-crusted piece of fish.

-Diet obviously plays a big role in your body's ability to heal itself, but eating well doesn't rule out a carefully-managed recovery plan uner the supervision of a doctor.
-If you've sustained a running injury, schedule a consultation with Dr. Schneider right away so you get get back to training as soon as possible.
+Diet plays a big role in your body's ability to heal itself.
+Still, eating well doesn't replace your podiatrist supervised recovery plan.
+If you have a running injury, schedule a consultation with Dr. Schneider right away.
+That's how we'll get you back to training as soon as possible.